yakicer/yakicer/README.md

 ### ArasTur
 *April 2023 - June 2023*

 ArasTur facilitates hotel and trip reservations for users, offering a seamless booking experience.
-My contributions encompass:
+My contributions involve:

 - User authentication and registration components ✅
 - Implementation of booking and payment services 💳🏨